akorb/TextBox-with-Placeholder/README.md

 SendMessage(textBox1.Handle, EM_SETCUEBANNER, 0, "AnyPlaceholder");
 ```

-But this placeholder has the same color as the user input and therefore is difficult to differentiate.
+But this placeholder disappears as soon as the user focuses the textbox.
 And it's less to not customizable.

 I want to create a simple control which fulfilles this need.